Lanfei/webpack-isomorphic/README.md

 But you'll get an error in server-side rendering, because it is not supported by Node.js.

-`webpack-isomorphic` is a lightweight solution to solve this issue, and make your client-side codes work on server too.
+`webpack-isomorphic` is a lightweight, easy-to-use solution to solve this issue, and make your client-side codes work on server too.

 ## Usage